nucleuscloud/neosync/docs/docs/guides/viewing-job-run-logs.md

 #### Neosync UI

+> **NB:** This requires a valid Neosync Enterprise license for OSS deployments.
+If you would like to try this out, please contact us.

 Neosync can be configured to surface pod logs via the UI by configuring `neosync-api` to surface these.

 If you've deployed Neosync via the helm chart, this should come pre-configured with kubernetes pod logs.